Enabling Social Applications via Decentralized Social Data Management: Design

 Prometheus represents the social graph as a directed, labeled, and weighted multi-edged graph~\cite{paanders10sns}, maintained and used in a decentralized fashion as presented in Figure~\ref{fig:Example}.

-Multiple edges can connect two users, and each edge is labeled with a type of social interaction and assigned a weight (a real number in the range of $[0,1]$) that represents the intensity of that interaction.
+Multiple edges can connect two users, and each edge is labeled with a type of social interaction and assigned a weight (a real number in the range $[0,1]$) representing the interaction's intensity.
 The labels for interactions and their associated weights are assigned by the personal aggregator of each user.
-From an application point of view, distinguishing between different types of interactions allows for better functionality. \tc{For extensibility, we designed Prometheus to be oblivious to the number and types of social activities reported by the aggregators.
+From an application point of view, distinguishing between different types of interactions allows for better functionality.
+For extensibility, we designed Prometheus to be oblivious to the number and types of social activities reported by the aggregators.
 Furthermore, we chose to represent the graph as directed and weighted because social ties are asymmetrically reciprocal~\cite{wellman88analysis}.
 This representation also limits illegitimate graph uses (e.g., for spamming).
-The latest known location of a user and an associated timestamp are maintained as an attribute of the user's vertex in the graph.}
+A user's latest known location and an associated timestamp are maintained as an attribute of the user's vertex in the graph.

-\tc{The social data for each user are encrypted, signed and stored in Past in the append-only file $Social\_Data\_UID$.
-Only the user's personal aggregator can send updates to create new edges, remove old edges, or modify edge weights.
+Social data (sd) of a user are appended with a nonce, his group's id and a timestamp, then signed with the user's private key and then encrypted with the user's group public key: $\{\{sd, nonce, groupid, timestamp\}p\}G$.
+This encrypted item is stored in Past in the append-only file $Social\_Data\_UID$.
+Only the user's personal aggregator can send updates to create new edges, remove edges, or modify edge weights.
 These updates are appended in this file as records with a sequence number.
-Only the user's trusted peers can decrypt and use these records.}

-\tc{Trusted peers periodically check the file for new records and retrieve all such records: this is easily done based on sequence number comparison starting from the end of the file.
-Each trusted peer decrypts the new records and verifies their authenticity.
-Then, it updates the local subgraph of the user with the newly retrieved records.
-Since the file is append-only, the trusted peers can access it at any time: in the worst case, they will miss the latest update.
-Therefore, for short periods of time, the trusted peers may have inconsistent data, but this is not a major problem as social graphs do not change often~\cite{golbeck07osnchange}.}
+Trusted peers periodically check the file for new records and retrieve all such records: this is easily done based on sequence number comparison starting from the end of the file.
+They decrypt new records with the user's group private key (g) and verify the data's authenticity with the user's personal public key (P).
+By checking the nonce, they confirm they haven't received this item before and incorporate the changes with the rest of the local graph.
+As the social data file is append-only, the trusted peers can access it at any time: in the worst case, they will miss the latest update.
+Therefore, for short periods of time, the trusted peers may have inconsistent data, but this is not a major problem as social graphs do not change often~\cite{golbeck07osnchange}.